-Outdoor Viewfinder leads outdoor photography classes and adventure tours to some of the most beautiful locations in the Pacific Northwest that include the coast, lakes and rivers, deserts, forests, mountains, breweries & wineries, and historical points of interest.
+Outdoor Viewfinder leads outdoor photography classes and adventure tours to some of the most beautiful locations in the Pacific Northwest.
 Unlike what “big box” businesses offer, with Outdoor Viewfinder you will receive one-on-one attention and feel like you aren’t being pushed toward your goal in improving your photography while reaching the tour destination.

-Whether you are a new camera user or a photographer stuck in creative rut, Outdoor Viewfinder will get you where you want to be with your photography and you’ll have a great time getting there during one of OV’s awesome snowshoeing, skiing, rafting, biking, or hiking tours!
+Whether you are a new camera user or a photographer stuck in creative rut, Outdoor Viewfinder will get you where you want to be with your photography and you’ll have a great time getting there during one of OV’s awesome tours!

 Outdoor Viewfinder is a registered and insured business, CPR & First Aid Certified, and is one of just a few Oregon-licensed guides that possesses a special land use permit and authorization to operate on U.S. Forest Service property.

 To read OV’s customer reviews, check out the testimonials on this page or visit TripAdvisor//OV.

 Gardenbar was a late addition, but we’re excited to have them as an exhibiting sponsor of PCT DAYS!
 Learn more about their products here!